codingf3ver/WoMart-Sales-Prediction/README.md

 # WOMART SALES PREDICTION

 ```
-This repository is all about forecasting sales for 2 months for a WoMart Retail Limited
+This repository is all about forecasting sales for WoMart Retail Limited Company having sales data
+of eighteen months

 ```